martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 identity binding but does not receive an `external_id_hash` extension MAY accept a TLS connection rather than fail a connection where the extension is absent.

+Any validation performed of the `external_id_hash` extension is done in addition to the validation required by {{!FINGERPRINT}} and any identity assertion definition.

 An `external_id_hash` extension that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.